Eng Foong Ho v Attorney-General: Lawsuit

-High Court judgment
+High Court judgement

 Plaintiffs lack locus standi

 The preliminary issue arising during the trial in the High Court was whether the plaintiffs had locus standi to commence the action.
 The plaintiffs claimed to have a strong emotional connection to the temple which gave them a "legitimate interest" in this issue.
 However, Justice Tan Lee Meng held that the plaintiffs, who were merely temple devotees, did not have the required locus standi to institute the proceedings, as opposed to the trustees of the temple who were its legal owners.
-He relied on the Court of Appeal's judgment in Karaha Bodas Co.
+He relied on the Court of Appeal's judgement in Karaha Bodas Co.
 LLC v.
 Pertamina Energy Trading Ltd. (2005), which stated that "to have the necessary standing, the plaintiff must be asserting the recognition of a 'right' that is personal to him".
-The Court also referred to Lord Diplock's judgment in Gouriet v.
+The Court also referred to Lord Diplock's judgement in Gouriet v.
 Union of Post Office Workers (1977) where he held that the courts should only be concerned with rights in so much as they are legal rights which are enforceable by one party against another.

 The High Court rejected the plaintiffs' argument that, by compulsorily acquiring a temple, the Government was limiting a person's right under Article 15(1) of the Constitution to profess, practice and propagate his or her religion, and that this in turn gave him or her the legal right to commence an action on the ground that where an individual's constitutional rights are affected, he or she has a sufficient interest to ensure that his or her rights are protected.
 The court ruling held that this land acquisition matter was not in any way related to religious freedom.
 Because the acquisition was not related to religious freedom, the High Court found that only the trustees who were the legal owners of the temple property had the requisite locus standi to institute proceedings if they deemed their rights to have been infringed.